mesonbuild/meson/docs/markdown/Cross-compilation.md

 Wikipedia or the net in general.
 It is very common for them to get build, host and target mixed up, even in consecutive sentences, which can leave you puzzled until you figure it out.

+A lot of confusion stems from the fact that when you cross-compile something, the 3 systems (*build*, *host*, and *target*) used when building the cross compiler don't align with the ones used when building something with that newly-built cross compiler.
+To take our Canadian Cross scenario from above (for full generality), since its *host machine* is x86 Windows, the *build machine* of anything we build with it is *x86 Windows*.
+And since its *target machine* is MIPS Linux, the *host machine* of anything we build with it is *MIPS Linux*.
+Only the *target machine* of whatever we build with it can be freely chosen by us, say if we want to build another cross compiler that runs on MIPS Linux and targets Aarch64 iOS.
+As this example hopefully makes clear to you, the platforms are shifted over to the left by one position.

 If you did not understand all of the details, don't worry.
 For most people it takes a while to wrap their head around these